Beliavsky/FortranShell/README.md

 # FortranShell
-Interactve console program in which to edit, compile, and run Fortran code, tested on Windows and Linux.
+Interactive console program in which to edit, compile, and run Fortran code, tested on Windows and Linux.

 Compile with `gfortran -o fedit.exe buffer.f90 xbuffer_code.f90`